 You could use traditional app development to create an engaging experience, but this is a slow, inflexible process that consumes a disproportionate level of financial and human resources.

-The best solution is a modern development platform offering a visual, model-driven approach so you can efficiently create custom-built digital onboarding experiences that focus on people, instead of being limited by legacy processes and tools.
+The best solution is a low-code development platform offering a visual, model-driven approach so you can efficiently create custom-built digital onboarding experiences that focus on people, instead of being limited by legacy processes and tools.

 OutSystems makes it much faster to create applications that guide new employees from their first days and weeks in the company to beyond, ensuring a quick ramp-up and facilitating employee productivity and retention.